WilliamC07/MazeRunner/README.md

 5/18/19:
 Can determine point of intersection between two line segments
 More boilerplate code (distance formula, accessors) Merged ray casting to master
+5/19/19:
+Draw additional rays to give a smoother field of vision Fixed calculating intersection between two line segments and intersection between a ray and line segment